comby-tools/comby-reducer/README.md

 **Step 1**: `cd example`

-Next, we'll use a "pretend compiler" that crashes when it "compiles" our program (in reality, our "compiler" crashes when it runs the program, not when actually compiling it, but let's suspend our greater knowledge for now).
+Next, we'll use a "pretend compiler" that crashes when it "compiles" our program (in reality, our "compiler" crashes when it runs a valid C program, not when actually compiling it, but let's suspend our greater knowledge for now).

 **Step 2**: run `./compiler.sh program.c`. to see the compiler crash.
 You'll see something like this at the end: